 The language and style of apocalyptic literature is not literal but highly dramatic in order to get its message across in a way that sears itself onto the human brain.
 Revelation's often bewildering and sometimes bizarre array of symbols... angels with trumpets and bowls, beasts emerging from the sea, locusts shaped like horses with tails like scorpions, waters turning to blood, a bottomless pit, dragons with seven heads, a woman sitting on a scarlet beast etc. describes cataclysmic events in a way is neither underestimated, nor soon forgotten.

 However, Revelation was never intended to be a kind of puzzle in which every symbol has to be cleverly interpreted.
-While we should endeavor to understand as many of the details as possible, the broad brush strokes are of paramount importance and, at the same time, relatively simple to understand.
+While we should endeavor to understand as many of the details as possible, the broad brush strokes are not only of paramount importance but relatively simple to understand.
 Because the book of Revelation gives us a general idea as to what to expect, it helps prepare believers for difficult times.
 The fundamental message... the thread that runs through the entire book is an assurance that, ultimately, God will prevail and establish His kingdom here on earth which is the eternal 'Heaven" promised us.

 Although often seen as the territory of the lunatic fringe, Revelation is, in reality, our only beacon of hope.
 I Suggest you read Overview of Revelation

 Revelation 17:1-18...
 The Great Harlot

 Introduction...
 The Chronology of Revelation